Aider-AI/aider/docs/faq.md

 # This is a list of files to add to the chat
 fnames = ['foo.py']

-# This is the instruction to give to GPT
-message = 'make a script that prints hello world!'

 # Create a coder object
 coder = Coder.create(fnames=fnames)

-# This will execute that one instruction on those files and then return
+# This will execute one instruction on those files and then return
-coder.run(message)
+coder.run("make a script that prints hello world")

+# Send another instruction
+coder.run("make it say goodbye")

 ```